jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    hardware will limit the effective VL to the maximum physically supported VL.

+-  ``TRANSFER_LIST``: Setting this to ``1`` enables support for Firmware Handoff using Transfer List.
+This defaults to ``0``.
+Please note that this is an experimental feature based on Firmware Handoff specification v0.9.

 -  ``TRNG_SUPPORT``: Setting this to ``1`` enables support for True Random Number Generator Interface to BL31 image.
 This defaults to ``0``.